Help prevent accidents at home

 - test smoke alarms and carbon monoxide detectors

-- when carrying out any DIY, avoid falls from height by checking a ladder’s condition before use and always supervise children, especially when power tools and lawnmowers are being used
+- when doing DIY, avoid falls from height by checking a ladder’s condition before use and always supervise children, especially when power tools and lawnmowers are being used

 - tidy up all DIY equipment straight after the job is done